ashmxta/NBA_predictive_modelling/README.md

 - Python, PyTorch, Sci-kit Learn

 ## Literature Review + 324 Course notes
-The resource below consists of a literature review of model architectures used as well as notes from ECE324 lectures - these helped inform our architecture choices. https://ashmita-uoft.notion.site/324?pvs=4
+The resource below consists of a literature review of model architectures used and experiment data / figures. https://ashmita-uoft.notion.site/324?pvs=4

 ## Contributors